Prince William County Grievance Procedure under the Americans with Disabilities Act (ADA)

 Prince William County is committed to ensuring that all of its citizens have full access to its programs and services.
 As a local government, Prince William County is subject to Title II of the ADA.
 Title II protects qualified individuals with disabilities from discrimination on the basis of disability in the services, programs, activities, or benefits of all State and local governments.

-The following is the County’s procedure for those who wish to file a complaint alleging discrimination on the basis of disability in the County’s provision of services, activities, programs, or benefits.
-It is intended to provide an avenue for prompt and equitable resolution of complaints.
-Complaints involving employment issues will be referred to the appropriate County agency for review and investigation in accordance with the County’s Personnel Policy Manual.
+The following is the County’s procedure for those who wish to file a grievance alleging discrimination on the basis of disability in the County’s provision of services, activities, programs, or benefits.
+It is intended to provide an avenue for prompt and equitable resolution of grievances.
+Grievances involving employment issues will be referred to the appropriate County agency for review and investigation in accordance with the County’s Personnel Policy Manual.

-- Complaints should be addressed to one of the County’s two ADA Coordinators:
+- Grievances should be addressed to one of the County’s two ADA Coordinators:

 Assistant Director of Public Works